shoaib420420/SecureWave/README.md

 # Branded Website - Cyber Security UI

 A modern, responsive React-based website designed for a Cyber Security brand.
 This project showcases a professional UI with various sections including Services, Methodology, Case Studies, and a Blog, built for optimal performance and responsiveness.
+You can check project in video through this link: https://drive.google.com/file/d/1jfXcq6GeZ7y7tnm1V-mRjECqG1LESlzK/view?usp=sharing

 ## 🚀 Features